-As the name implies, you bring your hands closer together when compared to the traditional bench press, with your index fingers right at the smooth part of the bar.
+As the name implies, you bring your hands closer together than you would in a traditional bench press.

 CLOSE GRIP BENCH PRESS FORM VIDEO

 - Teaches you how to maintain a stable shoulder position for everyday movements

 - The narrower grip places less stress on the pectoralis major tendons, and shifts the emphasis to the triceps